GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/2_components.typ

 In practice, the simulator allows to artificially reduce the time of the simulation.
 This may happen by first shortening the input signals to a given duration $d_s^"lim"$, thus leading to having $#d-rec = d_s^"lim" + T_60$.
 Alternatively, the resulting audio can be trimmed to any wanted duration.
-The duration control feature gives a fine-grained control on the computational time.
+The duration control feature gives a fine-grained control of the computational time.
 Indeed, as further demonstrated in later @sec:simulator:simulator:performance the simulation time is directly impacted by the duration of the signals.